radekaadek/szukaj-id/README.md

 # A website that allows you to check someones ingame stats!

+No one likes to manualy check someones ingame profiles on every platform, to find out who they are, so we made a website for that!

 Running the server:
 Make sure to have a Python 3.10+ interpreter installed on your machine, Enter the project directory in your operating systems terminal and run: